-The District of Columbia 2018 Integrated Report provides information on the state of the District's waters and the Department of Energy and Environment's (DOEE's) efforts to protect and improve water quality.
-The Integrated Report combines the comprehensive biennial reporting requirements of the Clean Water Act's (CWA's) Section 305(b) and the Section 303(d) listing of waters for which total maximum daily loads (TMDLs) may be required.
+The District of Columbia Water Quality Assessment 2018 Integrated Report provides information about the state of the District of Columbia's waters and the Department of Energy and Environment's (DOEE's) efforts to protect and improve water quality.
+The Integrated Report combines the comprehensive biennial reporting requirements of the Clean Water Act's (CWA's) Section 305(b) and Section 303(d) listings of waters for which total maximum daily loads (TMDLs) may be required.